jcopperman/QUpAutomationFramework/README.md

 This framework supports SpecFlow, the BDD syntax documentation tool for .Net.

 A sample test project is included to demonstrate the use of the framework.

+TODOS:
+Add a IJavascriptExecutor helper for console related tests Add a screenshot helper for taking screenshots on failure Add support for headless browser automation